surgems/ec-events/content/collections/pages/food-and-drink.md

         content:
           -
             type: text
             text: "No event is complete without food and drink, they really can make or break an experience.
-At EC Events, we can offer street food, continental and gourmet food vendors from across the globe. \_"
+At EC Events, we can offer street food, continental and gourmet food vendors from across the globe.
+We have a great range of food, drink and craft chalets and even an undercover real ice skating rink. \_"
           -
             type: hard_break
           -